 A Scholarship will provide Scholars with:

-Before completing an Expression of Interest form students are strongly encouraged to read the 2019 NCP Scholarships Program Guidelines for all the information regarding this scholarship, the processes and requirements.
+Before completing an Expression of Interest form students are strongly encouraged to read the 2021 NCP Scholarships Program Guidelines and advice to applicants for all the information regarding this scholarship, the processes and requirements.

 If you have any questions, please contact email@example.com.